AliUz/fractal_blockchain/README.md

 - `docker-compose` will take care of the rest, it will spin up a container for the api which can be access at `http://localhost:5000`

 - Make sure you do not have a local service running on port 5000 (you may change it in `docker-compose.yml`)

+- This app uses Node `v8.12`, an .nvmrc file is also provided with the version this app was built with.